ietf-wg-alto/draft-ietf-alto-unified-props-new/definition.md

   types of entity domains, not all.
 For example, the `pid` property is not applicable to entities in a `pid` typed entity domain, but is applicable to entities in the `ipv4` or `ipv6` domains.
-- The intended semantics of the value of a entity property may also depend on the the entity domain type of this entity.
+- The intended semantics of the value of an entity property may also depend on the entity domain type of this entity.
 For example, suppose that the `geo-location` property is defined as the coordinates of a point, encoded as (say) "latitude longitude [altitude]."
 When applied to an entity that represents a specific host computer, identified by an address in the `ipv4` or